-Au Naturale is the US-based natural beauty company with a wide makeup range.
-10% of Au Naturale sales are dedicated to supporting children education in Zambia.
+Au Naturale is a US-based natural beauty company with a wide makeup range.
+10% of Au Naturale sales are dedicated to supporting children’s education in Zambia.

-Dr. Bronner’s well known for versatility and quality of its products.
+Dr. Bronner’s is well known for the versatility and quality of its products.
 This company supports various social programs worldwide at the same time running its own non-profit The Dr. Bronner’s Family Foundation.

 Logocos (includes brands like Sante and Logona) is a large organic beauty company.
 Originally from Germany, this brand is available around the world.
-The company supports projects like Carbon Room War Organization, Acai cultivation project, Organic Henna from Egipt and other.
+The company supports projects like the Carbon Room War Organization, the Acai cultivation project, Organic Henna from Egipt, and others.